SP Menu

 Indicators and targets

-As a long-term goal for 2050, we aim to significantly reduce CO2 emissions to realize carbon neutrality.
-To this end, we have set CO2 emission reduction targets for 2030 in our Eco Action Plan 2030 as shown to the right.
-These targets have been approved by the Science Based Targets initiative (SBTi) under its updated target validation criteria for the 1.5℃ scenario.
+As a long-term goal for 2050, we aim to significantly reduce GHG emissions to realize carbon neutrality.
+To this end, we have set GHG emissions reduction targets for 2030 in Eco Action Plan 2030 as shown below.

-GHG emissions from supply chain (FY2021)(1)
+GHG emissions from supply chain (FY2022)

 Future actions